rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-1-in-level-order.md

                                                     f   g
 ```

-Note that the level values are monotone increasing with each subsequent node.
+Note that the level values in a level-order trace are monotone increasing.

 * `(n[i].lvl <= n[j].lvl)` is true for `(1 <= i) && (i < j) && (j <= #n)`